Freso/certbot-dns-dreamhost/README.md

 ## Usage

-`certbot-dns-dreamhost` needs a credentials file to access DreamHost API.
-Make sure this file can only be accessed by root, since anyone with this credentials may delete all your DNS records.
+`certbot-dns-dreamhost` needs a credentials file to access the DreamHost API.
+Make sure this file can only be accessed by root, since anyone with these credentials may delete all your DNS records.

 1. Get your API key from DreamHost with permission for `dns-*`.
-You can get it on the [Web Panel API page](https://panel.dreamhost.com/?tree=home.api)
+You can get it on the [Web Panel API page](https://panel.dreamhost.com/?tree=home.api).

-2. Create your credentials file: `/etc/letsencrypt/dns-dreamhost.ini` and enter your API key and the base URL for DreamHost's API (usualy `https://api.dreamhost.com/`), as below (keep the variables names):
+2. Create your credentials file: `/etc/letsencrypt/dns-dreamhost.ini` and enter your API key and the base URL for DreamHost's API (usually `https://api.dreamhost.com/`), as below (keep the variables names):
 ```ini
 dns_dreamhost_baseurl = "<api_base_url>"
 dns_dreamhost_api_key = "<api_key>"